 Be Collaborative, But Manage Access

-The more collaborative your organization intends to be, the more time and effort it will have to spend ascertaining just whom should be given access to what.
+The more collaborative your organization intends to be, the more time and effort it will have to spend ascertaining just who should be given access to what.
 Why?
-This is because collaboration dictates that people work together, but if there are people who don’t have anything to do with a project, but have access to that project, negative situations can occur.
+This is because collaboration dictates that people work together.
+However, if there are people who don’t have anything to do with a project, but have access to that project, negative situations can occur.
 If you simply manage the resource’s permissions, it keeps this situation from becoming a problem.

 In file management, simplicity is key; but security is a must.
-To that end, selecting a thorough file sharing system that encrypts your data is important.
-Many people have moved their file sharing and productivity initiatives to the cloud to ensure that they are backed up and available.
+To that end, selecting a thorough file-sharing system that encrypts your data is important.
+Many people have moved their file-sharing and productivity initiatives to the cloud.
+Thus ensuring that they are backed up and available.